The Three Stigmata of Palmer Eldritch

 It Started as a Blog about Books

 I’ve always loved books, both to read and simply as magical objects to own.
 The text of a book presents an entire new world, so owning a book is like owning a universe in a box.
 That’s cool enough.
 But you also get all the accoutrements of the box itself: the ritual naming of author and title, the dates of the printings, and all the various sorts of blurbs and cover styles.
 I’m fond of it all and I accumulated a lot of books over the years.
+In terms of the tried and true method used by interior decorators everywhere, I had thirty-two linear feet of books.

-As far as procedure was concerned, I went category by category.
-This had the advantage of simplicity, for I had only three categories of books: Novels, Other, and Work.
+But how to proceed?
+I decided to work category by category.
+That had the advantage of simplicity, for I had only three categories: Work, Other, and Novels.
 The first two and a half feet of the purge were easy; I just tossed the whole shelf of Work.
-That made a good start.
-Now there were just two categories.
+The Other group was took up three and a half feet.
+I didn’t throw it all out, but when I finished sorting, it was down to six inches: one inch of Chuang Tzu and five inches of poetry.

 1. Zane Grey Riders of the Purple Sage